lgarron/garron.net/script/ssg/SSG.md

 - Allows writing performant pages.
   - In particular, it should be easy to inline critical code (e.g. CSS that avoids a flash of unstyled content) but also to load shared code when that makes sense.

+Features are built on semantic HTML that can be written like normal using your editor's HTML language features.

 ## Usage

 ```js